 We might want to require that every borrower be related to some category.
 This is called a total participation constraint (as opposed to partial participation.
-It

-This is represented by using a double line for the connection between the relationship and the entity that must participate.
+It a) This is represented by in Chen notation by using a double line for the connection between the relationship and the entity that must participate in it.